-- Test Mode (TME) - Serial Number Registers Write - Test Mode Disable (User Mode) - Package Mode (PME) - 137 The TOE has two engineering test modes Test Mode (TME) and Package Mode (PME). - 138 Test Mode Entry: TME is protected by a Test mode entry condition and is only accessible to authenticated test engineers. - 139 Serial Number Register Write: In test mode it is possible to store prepersonalisation data etc, also the serial number information is written at this time. - 140 Test Mode Disable: TME is permanently disabled by wafer saw. - 141 Package Mode Entry: The TOE also offers another test mode called Package Mode (PME), this is considered as a subset of TME, it does not offer the full access to the various memories, as is allowed in TME.
-On entry into Package mode a full NVM erase is performed, to further protect any sensitive data stored in the TOE.
+- Test Mode (TME) - Serial Number Registers Write - Test Mode Disable (User Mode) - Package Mode (PME) - 120 The TOE has two engineering test modes; Test Mode (TME) and Package Mode (PME). - 121 Test Mode Entry: TME is protected by a test mode entry condition and is only accessible to authenticated test engineers. - 122 Serial Number Register Write: In Test Mode it is possible to store prepersonalisation data.
+The serial number information is also written at this time. - 123 Test Mode Disable: TME is permanently disabled by wafer saw. - 124 Package Mode Entry: The TOE also offers another test mode called Package Mode (PME).
+This is considered a subset of TME.
+It does not offer the full access to the various memories as is allowed in TME.
+On entry into Package Mode, a full NVM erase is performed to further protect any sensitive data stored in the TOE.
 PME is protected by entry conditions.

 SFP: Limited capability and availability Policy The TOE Test features are only available to authenticated Inside engineers with the knowledge of the Test Mode Entry and Package Mode Entry sequence.
-Once the wafer is sawn Test Mode is not available.
-A subset of the Test Mode features is available after TEST Mode Disable, but only to authenticated users with the knowledge of the Package Mode Entry Sequence.
+Once the wafer is sawn, Test Mode is not available.
+A subset of the Test Mode features is available after Test Mode Disable, but only to authenticated users with the knowledge of the Package Mode Entry Sequence.